At a glance

 16 varieties of apple, plum and crab apple have been planted at Corehead by members of the local community.
 Now 4 seasons in, the orchard is flourishing and we hope will soon be bearing fruit.

-There are a number of waymarked routes at Corehead to enjoy including the Devil’s Beef Tub loop and the Annadale Way. (link to leaflet/map)
+There are a number of waymarked routes at Corehead to enjoy including the Devil’s Beef Tub loop and the Annadale Way, click here for map

 Community involvement is key to this project and there are many opportunities to get involved.